bespinian/serverless-workshop/README.md

 Ensure that you have Node.js runtime version 14.x or higher installed on your machine.
 If you need to install it, follow [the instructions on the Node.js site](https://nodejs.org/).
 Furthermore, you will also need the `npm` CLI.
 After the Node.js installation, type `npm` in a shell, to check that it is available.

 In case you cannot or do not want to install Node.js and npm, you can also run the commands via a container.
-For example using Docker:
+For example, using Docker:

 ```shell
 docker run ---rm -t -v "${PWD}:/src" -w '/src' docker.io/library/node:alpine npm install